-Creative Commons Licenses allow people to retain the copyright to their works while easily communicating to the public that those materials can be used under certain conditions – basically making their work “some rights reserved” in particular circumstances.
-It’s not an alternative to copyright – Creative Commons is based on copyright law and in order to grant a CC license to a work you must own the copyright.
+Creative Commons licenses allow copyright holders to retain the copyright to their works while giving the public permission to use those works under certain conditions.
+It’s not an alternative to copyright – Creative Commons is based on copyright law and in order to grant a CC license to a work you must hold the copyright.

 One of the best benefits to making your work available under a Creative Commons license is that for the uses you approve, you don’t have to interact with the permission-seeker to grant approval – they can just follow the terms of the license and reuse your work – with proper attribution!